 - Critical thinking and self-understanding are tied to knowledge of the world.

 From these principles have emerged the educational practices, the institutional innovations and above all, that reflective, questioning, engaged "CHID student."
 We believe these qualities have immensely enriched the undergraduate life of this university.
 Many people think that this kind of intense, engaged community of learning is not possible within the context of a large, urban, commuter-oriented research university.
 For CHID, the large university is an opportunity for collaboration and exploration - an enabling condition for, rather than a hindrance to, passion, perspective and community in undergraduate education.

-Below you can download a Abobe PDF file of the current department brochure, or any other past brochure we have used.
-Just click the link at your browser will view it online.
-If you want to download a copy, Right-click the link and choose "Save As" and where you wish to save it on your computer.
+Below you can download a PDF file of CHID's current brochure.
+Just click the link and your browser will view it online.
+If you want to download a copy, Right-click the link and choose "Save As," then indicate where you wish to save it on your computer.